-Holders of a current Centerlink pensioner concession card; or Department of Veterans' Affairs pensioner concession card; or Repatriation Health Card ('gold card') issued by the Department of Veteran's Affairs (where the card does not indicate that the card holder is a dependant) are eligible for 100 per cent concession for the registration of 1 vehicle only.
+Holders of a current Centrelink pensioner concession card; or Department of Veterans' Affairs pensioner concession card; or Repatriation Health Card ('gold card') issued by the Department of Veteran's Affairs (where the card does not indicate that the card holder is a dependant) are eligible for a 100 per cent concession for the registration of one vehicle only.

-Holders of a Seniors Card are eligible for a 10 per cent concession for the registration of 1 vehicle only.
+Holders of a Seniors Card are eligible for a 10 per cent concession for the registration of one vehicle only.